Discriminatory Expressions to Produce Interpretable Models in Short Documents: Introduction

-Nowadays, information flow is huge.
+\IEEEPARstart{N}{owadays}, information flow is huge.
 From traditional media such as newspaper and television to blogs and forums, sources of information have grown to a point where we cannot conceive our reality without them.
 Social Media has become one of the most important ways to communicate.
-Users from all around the world can now manifest their opinions and share content regardless of their socioeconomic status.
+Users from all around the world can now manifest their opinions and share content regardless of their socio-economic status.
 This makes Social Networking Sites (SNS) a baseline to analyse people's interest and opinion trends.

-Microblogging sites are prone to analysis applications such as environmental problem detection and sentiment analysis at different levels~\citep{perinan-pascual_detecting_2019,alharbi_twitter_2019}.
+Microblogging sites are prone to analysis applications such as environmental problem detection and sentiment analysis at different levels~\cite{perinan-pascual_detecting_2019,alharbi_twitter_2019}.
 They can be understood as a combination of blogging (since general public can access your history of publications) and instant messaging (because messages are supposed to be short enough to keep a fluid communication).
 Messages may include media such as images and videos.

-Arguably, the most popular one is Twitter, with $126$ million daily active users as of 2018 and almost $6000$ tweets being sent per second~\citep{twitter_inc_q1_nodate, noauthor_twitter_nodate}.
+Arguably, the most popular one is Twitter, with $126$ million daily active users as of 2018 and almost $6000$ tweets being sent per second~\cite{twitter_inc_q1_nodate, noauthor_twitter_nodate}.
 In recent years, Twitter has become a very important tool for research.
 The number of papers published regarding this topic has increased substantially since the platform was born in 2007 (see table~\ref{tab:twitterpapers}).
-However, \textit{tweets} show clear handicaps when performing analysis of their content that impoverish machine learning (ML) models capacities: lack of context; abundance of misspelled words, contractions and acronyms; and new semantic units (like hashtags), among others.
+However, \textit{tweets} show clear handicaps when performing analysis of their content that impoverish machine learning (ML) capacities: lack of context; abundance of misspelled words, contractions and acronyms; and new semantic units (like hashtags), among others.